Portland: Which Way Is Up on iOS?

 Posted by Jeffrey

-I’ve put together an example that shows how to build a full iOS (iPhone, iPad) app in OCaml.
+Quite a few years ago I put together an example that shows how to build a full iOS (iPhone, iPad) app in OCaml.
+Just now I revamped it to work with the OCaml 4.02.3 compiler and tested it under iOS 9.2.
 If you’re registered as an Apple developer, you can compile the app and run it on your iPhone.
 (If you’re not, you can still run OCaml in the iOS Simulator.
 See Gamut: Explore Colors in iOS Simulator for a simple example app packaged for the iOS Simulator.)

 As shown in these screenshots, what the app does is tell you how you are holding your phone: Portrait or Landscape orientation.
 So I call it Portland.